Nitishkanna22/Tacheon-AI-product-engineer_assessment/README.md

 Two tables are written:
 * Brand Day Snapshot:  one aggregated row per brand per day
 * Signal Log: one signal record per brand per run
 6. The UI assembles the channel snapshot and focus signals into a single branded view.

+## How should a good working model be like ?

+When an analyst open VeloxBoard, clicks into client brand and would see,
+* How each marketing channel performed over the last 7 days compared to the prior 7 days
+* Which channel needs attention and why
+* When the data was last refreshed and which sources contributed